RLain/angular-course-reactive-with-rxjs/README.md

 ### Advantages of the refactoring

-1. New service that can be reused throughut the application (CoorsesService)
+1. New service that can be reused throughout the application (CoursesService)
 2. No potential for callback hell.
 Everything is defined through observables
-3. The data in the component is no longer mutuable state variables, but rather obserables.
+3. The data in the component is no longer mutable state variables, but rather observables.
 We can't access the data but can subscribe to the obseravble.
-4. The async pipe subscribes to the obseravble making the data available to the view and also unsubscribes preventing memory leaks.
+4. The async pipe subscribes to the observable making the data available to the view and also unsubscribes preventing memory leaks.

 ### Avoiding duplicate HTTP requests